Pseudo-turbulence in two-dimensional buoyancy driven bubbly flows: a DNS study: Results

-\textbf{\textit{High $\Rey$, Low $\At$}} (runs $\tt{B2}$, {$\tt {NB2}$}, $\tt{B3}$ and $\tt{B4}$) {---} We first discuss our results in 2D.
-To investigate the role of bubble merger and breakup we conduct both VOF and front-tracking simulations.
-We plot the snapshot of the bubble positions overlaid on the corresponding velocity streamlines for the front-tracking run $\tt{B2}$ and VOF run $\tt{NB2}$ in \subfig{plot:bou_nb}{a,b}.
-During the evolution, the average bubble diameter in $\tt{NB2}$ run remains close to the initial diameter.
-The energy spectrum obtained from our 2D runs ($\tt {B2}$ and $\tt{NB2}$) are in excellent agreement, $E^{uu}_k\sim k^{-5/3}$ for $k<k_d$ whereas, for $k>k_d$ we observe $E^{uu}_k\sim k^{-3}$ [\subfig{plot:bou_nb}{c}].
-Thus, coalescence of bubbles does not alter the scaling behavior.
-The key observations are [\subfig{plot:bou_nb}{d}]: (i) For $k<k_d$ a non-zero energy flux $\Pi_k$; (ii) For $k>k_d$, $\Pi_k \approx 0$ and the energy injected by surface tension ($|\mathscr{F}^\sigma_k|$ increases)-because of bubble shape undulations- is balanced by viscous dissipation ($\mathscr{D}_k$ decreases).
-A non-zero $\Pi_k$ indicates presence of an inverse energy cascade and hence, using Kolmogorov's phenomenology \cite{frisch}, $E^{uu}_k\sim k^{-5/3}$.
-On the other hand for $k>k_d$, the balance of energy injected by surface tension $\sim (\sigma/k)$ with viscous dissipation gives $E^{uu}_k\sim k^{-3}$.
-Note that the region of negative energy flux (and $k^{-5/3}$ scaling) is broader for $\tt{NB2}$ because coalescence and merger leads to a bubble size distribution and an enhanced injection because of larger bubbles.
+To further highlight the robustness of the energy spectrum, we conduct DNS using a front-tracking method~\cite{Tryg2001} where breakup and coalescence of bubbles is not allowed.
+We refer the reader to \cite{pan20} for details of the front-tracking scheme.
+We plot the snapshot of the bubble positions overlaid on the corresponding velocity streamlines for the front-tracking run $\tt{B1}$ and the bubble suspension from VOF run $\tt{NB9}$ in \subfig{plot:bou_nb}{a,b}.
+We find the bubbles are significantly deformed and their shape is nearly ellipsoidal.
+During the evolution, the average bubble diameter in $\tt{NB9}$ run remains close to the initial diameter.
+The energy spectrum obtained from our 2D runs ($\tt {B1}$ and $\tt{NB9}$) are in excellent agreement, $E^{uu}_k\sim k^{-5/3}$ for $k<k_d$ and $E^{uu}_k\sim k^{-3}$ for $k>k_d$ [\subfig{plot:bou_nb}{c}].
+Note that the region of negative energy flux (and $k^{-5/3}$ scaling) is broader for $\tt{NB9}$ because coalescence and breakup leads to a bubble size distribution and an enhanced injection because of larger bubbles.
+Thus, coalescence of bubbles does not alter the scaling behaviour.

-We now discuss the results for our 3D runs $\tt {B3}$ and $\tt{B4}$.
-The plot in \subfig{plot:bou_nb}{e} shows the snapshot of the bubble positions overlayed with iso-vorticity ($|\bm{\omega}| = |\nabla \times \bm{u}|$) contours in the steady state.
-The energy budget in 3D [\subfig{plot:bou_nb}{g}] shows that for for $k>k_d$, similar to 2D, cumulative contribution because of surface tension balances $\mathscr{F}^\sigma$ is balanced by viscous dissipation.
-As discussed earlier, this predicts a $k^{-3}$ scaling which is consistent with our DNS [\subfig{plot:bou_nb}{f}].
-We also observe a small forward energy flux around $k=k_d$ but this does not alter the dominant balance.

-\textbf{\textit{Low $\Rey$, High $\At$}} (run $\tt{NB1}$) {---} Streamline plot of the velocity field along with the overlaid bubble positions is shown in the inset of \subfig{plot:tryg}{a}.
-Similar to low $\Rey$ and low $\At$ case, we find flow structures to be larger or comparable to $d$ \cite{Tryg1996}.
-The plot of the energy spectrum $E^{uu}_k$ and the co-spectrum $E^{\rho uu}_k$ are shown in \subfig{plot:tryg}{a}.
-Again, for $k<k_d$, we observe a $k^{-3}$ scaling and $\Pi_k\sim 0$ (not shown).
-The scale-by-scale budget \subfig{plot:tryg}{b} reveals that the net energy production $d (\mathscr{F}^\sigma _k + \mathscr{F}^g_k)/dk \sim 1/k$ balances viscous dissipation $\nu k^2 E^{uu}_k$ [\subfig{plot:tryg}{b}] to give $E^{uu}_k \sim k^{-3}$.